 - Standard bank account statements are sent to depositors by post or e-mail.

-- Customer service 24 hours 7 days a week via telephone banking services.
+- Customer service 24 hours a week is available via telephone banking services.

-If you are a senior and intend to complete SCSS registration with a bank, you will need to follow the appropriate procedure to open an account.
+If you are a senior and intend to complete SCSS registration with a bank, you must follow the appropriate procedure to open an account.

 Senior Citizens Savings Scheme Application Form

-The Senior Citizens Savings Scheme Post Office application form is available both offline at the Indian Post Office and online.
+The Senior Citizens Savings Scheme Post Office application form is available offline and online at the Indian Post Official website.
 If you plan to open an SCSS account at an Indian post office, you can download the SCSS application form from the official website of India Post.

 Many participating banks, both public and private, have the option of downloading the SCSS application form from their official website.
 You can also get an application form from designated branches of participating banks in India.